 |Epidural Analgesia for Management of Labour Pain: Determinants and Deterrents Among Obstetricians in Nigeria|

-|Okechukwu B. Anozie1, Lucky.
-O. Lawani1, Johnbosco.
-E. Mamah1, Chidi.
-O. Esike1, Olisaemeka.
-P. Ezeonu1, Justus.
-N. Eze2, Robinson.
-C. Onoh1, Onwe E. O.3, O. R. Anozie4, Richard.L.
-Ewah5|
+|Okechukwu B. Anozie1, Lucky O. Lawani1, Johnbosco E. Mamah1, Chidi.
+O. Esike1,4, Olisaemeka P. Ezeonu1, Justus N. Eze2, Robinson C. Onoh1, Onwe E. O.3, O. R. Anozie4,5, Richard L. Ewah5|

-|1Department of Obstetrics & Gyneacology, Federal Teaching Hospital Abakaliki, Ebonyi State
+|1Department of Obstetrics and Gynecology, Federal Teaching Hospital Abakaliki, Ebonyi State, Nigeria

-3Department of Paediatrics Federal Teaching Hospital, Abakaliki
+3Department of Paediatrics, Federal Teaching Hospital, Abakaliki, Nigeria

 Viewed : 3378 times

 Downloaded : 3101 times.

 |Full Text(PDF) | Related Articles|

-Results: Knowledge of epidural analgesia was high (100%), while availability was 77.8%, however only about 25.9% routinely prescribe it.
-Majority (96.2%) of the respondents practiced in tertiary health facilities in urban locations (94.1%).
-Almost three-quarter (237/324; 73.1%) of respondents were males, while 87(26.9%) were females.
-Female Obstetricians were more likely to prescribe epidural analgesia for pain management in labour (68.9% vs 63.3%, p-value = 0.001).
-The greatest impediment to its use was cost (69.4%), lack of skill (27.8%), client?s refusal (13.9%) and fear of complications (10.2%).
-Over 95% of Obstetricians whose patients had used epidural analgesia expressed satisfaction and good feto-maternal outcome of labour.
+Results: Knowledge of epidural analgesia was high (100%), while availability was 77.8%, however only about 25.9% routinely prescribed it.
+The majority (96.2%) of the respondents practiced in tertiary health facilities in urban locations (94.1%).
+Almost three quarter (237/324; 73.1%) of respondents were males while 87(26.9%) were females.
+Female obstetricians were more likely to prescribe epidural analgesia for pain management in labor (68.9% vs 63.3%, P value = 0.001).
+The greatest impediment to its use was the cost (69.4%), lack of skill (27.8%), client?s refusal (13.9%) and fear of complications (10.2%).
+Over 95% of obstetricians whose patients had used epidural analgesia expressed satisfaction and good fetomaternal outcome of labor.

 Cite By, Google Scholar